Regardless of the industry you enter, you must understand core business principles to succeed.

 Bryant has a long-standing national reputation for educating business professionals and leaders.
 The key skills of working in and leading groups, communicating effectively, solving problems innovatively, and being proficient with technology are required of professionals in all fields.

 Future careers, post-grad opportunities

-The Business Administration minor at Bryant includes courses are designed to help you develop basic business knowledge and skills as well as to provide the foundation for you to begin a career following graduation, or to continue on to graduate school.
+The Business Administration program at Bryant includes courses designed to help you develop basic business knowledge and skills that will provide the foundation for you to begin a career or continue on to graduate school.
 An understanding of Business Administration is beneficial to all professional fields including the creative arts, entrepreneurship, management, marketing, nonprofit administration, and human resources, to name a few.

 Business Administration faculty